Ensono/amido.github.io/docs/testing.md

 ## Axe: Accessibility Testing

-From the Deque famility of products, we are using [aXe](https://www.deque.com/axe/) for accessibility testing.
+From the Deque family of products, we are using [aXe](https://www.deque.com/axe/) for accessibility testing.
 When developing, we expect to support WCAG 2.1 Level AA ["wcag21aa"] at a minimum.